Animism: Edward Tylor's definition

 Edward Tylor developed animism as an anthropological theory.

-The idea of animism was developed by anthropologist Sir Edward Tylor through his 1871 book Primitive Culture, in which he defined it as "the general doctrine of souls and other spiritual beings in general".
-According to Tylor, animism often includes "an idea of pervading life and will in nature;" a belief that natural objects other than humans have souls.
+The idea of animism was developed by anthropologist Sir Edward Tylor through his 1871 book Primitive culture, in which he defined it as "the general doctrine of souls and other spiritual beings in general".
+According to Tylor, animism often includes "an idea of pervading life and will in nature"; a belief that natural objects other than humans have souls.
 This formulation was little different from that proposed by Auguste Comte as "fetishism", but the terms now have distinct meanings.

-For Tylor, animism represented the earliest form of religion, being situated within an evolutionary framework of religion that has developed in stages and which will ultimately lead to humanity rejecting religion altogether in favor of scientific rationality.
+For Tylor, animism represented the earliest form of religion, situated within an evolutionary framework of religion that has developed in stages and which will ultimately lead to humanity rejecting religion altogether in favor of scientific rationality.
 Thus, for Tylor, animism was fundamentally seen as a mistake, a basic error from which all religions grew.
-He did not believe that animism was inherently illogical, but he suggested that it arose from early humans' dreams and visions and thus was a rational system.
+He did not believe that animism was inherently illogical; he suggested that it arose from early humans' dreams and visions and thus was a rational system.
 However, it was based on erroneous, unscientific observations about the nature of reality.
-Stringer notes that his reading of Primitive Culture led him to believe that Tylor was far more sympathetic in regard to "primitive" populations than many of his contemporaries and that Tylor expressed no belief that there was any difference between the intellectual capabilities of "savage" people and Westerners.
+Stringer notes that his reading of Primitive Culture led him to believe that Tylor was far more sympathetic regarding "primitive" populations than many of his contemporaries and that Tylor expressed no belief that there was any difference between the intellectual capabilities of "savage" people and Westerners.

 The idea that there had once been "one universal form of primitive religion" (whether labelled animism, totemism, or shamanism) has been dismissed as "unsophisticated" and "erroneous" by archaeologist Timothy Insoll, who stated that "it removes complexity, a precondition of religion now, in all its variants."

 Social evolutionist conceptions

 Tylor's definition of animism was part of a growing international debate on the nature of "primitive society" by lawyers, theologians, and philologists.
 The debate defined the field of research of a new science: anthropology.
 By the end of the 19th century, an orthodoxy on "primitive society" had emerged, but few anthropologists still would accept that definition.
 The "19th-century armchair anthropologists" argued that "primitive society" (an evolutionary category) was ordered by kinship and divided into exogamous descent groups related by a series of marriage exchanges.
 Their religion was animism, the belief that natural species and objects had souls.

 With the development of private property, the descent groups were displaced by the emergence of the territorial state.
 These rituals and beliefs eventually evolved over time into the vast array of "developed" religions.
 According to Tylor, as society became more scientifically advanced, fewer members of that society would believe in animism.
 However, any remnant ideologies of souls or spirits, to Tylor, represented "survivals" of the original animism of early humanity.

 The term ["animism"] clearly began as an expression of a nest of insulting approaches to indigenous peoples and the earliest putatively religious humans.
-It was and sometimes remains, a colonialist slur.
+It was, and sometimes remains, a colonialist slur.